 |Orienteering is an adventure sport.
 You take part at your own risk and are responsible for your own safety.
 A full risk assessment has been carried out.

 Climbing of fences is strictly forbidden.

+Competitors travelling alone are advised to leave something of value that they will not forget at Enquiries (e.g. car keys).
 All competitors are advised to carry a whistle.
-In the event of extreme weather on the day, cagoules may be compulsory and you will be informed by car park marshals and in Assembly.
+In the unlikely event of extreme weather on the day, cagoules may be compulsory and you will be informed by car park marshals and in Assembly.
 Come prepared.

 Large numbers of deer live in Ashridge; please allow them to move away from you without chasing and panicking them.
 If ever a deer does not move away from you then it is injured and should not be approached.

 The area is popular with cyclists, dog walkers and horse riders.
 Please show them due consideration.

 First Aid will be available at Assembly.
 The nearest hospital is the Luton and Dunstable Hospital Trust, Lewsey Road, Luton LU4 0DZ, 9 miles from the event.
 Maps will be available at enquiries.